kjrm/Geosocial_Platforms_as_Media_of_Urban_Policy_Mobility-WORKING_PAPER/README.md

 Each folder includes a `README.md` to orient access to the files.

-Thank you to Luke Pan (https://github.com/Xera-phix/platform-as-urban-policy-mobility-medium/tree/master) for help protoyping study's 1 and 3.
+Thank you to Luke Pan (https://github.com/Xera-phix/platform-as-urban-policy-mobility-medium/tree/master) for help protoyping parts of the studies.